ayoubElhoucine/Rimittance-iOS/README.md

 * Combine: for reactive programing

 ## Third patry libraries
-* BottomSheetUI: for displaying bottom sheet (it's my own library you, I would be happy to check it) <a [href="https://github.com/ayoubElhoucine/BottomSheetUI-iOS">👉 BottomSheetUI </a>
+* BottomSheetUI: for displaying bottom sheet (it's my own library you, I would be happy to check it) <a href="https://stackoverflow.com/users/6462382/elhoucine-ayoub">👉  Stack overflow  👈</a>
 * Alamofire: for networking, I have used it along side with combine for clean architect